Axis Arctic Challenge

 Would they do it again?

-In total the Arctic Challenge fundraiser provided £10,000 for Demelza, the Axis Foundation’s charity partner.
+In total the Arctic Challenge fundraiser provided £10,000 for Demelza.
+They said:

 “Yes, without a doubt we would do it again.
 We got a real sense of achievement.
 We pushed ourselves to a place we did not know existed.
 Throughout the Arctic Challenge fundraiser, we kept thinking about the kids at Demelza.
 We had a hard few days.
 Their entire life is hard.
 The money we raised will make a difference.”